luciferad/shuffle-an-array/README.md

 ## My Process

 First of all I solve the challenge based on what I've learned from javascript.info & then I try to improve my code.
 Finally I write code according to the javascript.info solution.
 First I wrote a code could shuffle an array & returned a new array.
 It made random indexes.
 In this way all element orders had an equal probability.
-After that I added a snippet of code which returned the modified array, not the new one.
+After that I added a snippet of code which returned the modified array, not the new one but element orders didn't have an equal propability.
 Finally I modified the code based on the Javascript.info solution.

 ## Links